MikiT123/MikiT123/README.md

 In the future, I would like to work as a Cybersecurity Engineer.
 I hope to collaborate with others and build on my programming skills using GitHub.

+## Hobbies
+I enjoy playing the piano, and I love working out in my free time.
+I love swimming, and am on the varsity team for my high school.

+## Professional Experiences
+I  have worked at the Lift and Shift Foundation, where I created a CAPTCHA with accessibility features for the visually impaired.
+I also work as a Water Safety Instructor (WSI) at the Jewish Community Center of Central New Jersey.
+I teach people of all ages, and special needs children.

 <!--
 **MikiT123/MikiT123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.